Algebraic dynamic programming

 \[ (MN)_{ik} = \sum_{j=1}^{b} M_{ij}N_{jk} \]

-Let there be a directed graph with weights on the edges (you can ignore the weights, for now):
+Let there be a directed graph with weights on the edges:

 some-graph.svg

-You might already know this, but it is very useful to study such a graph through its adjacency matrix.
-This matrix is constructed by writing the relationship between the \( i \) node and the \( j \) nod at a matrix’s \( ij \)’th component.
+A representation of graphs that is often useful77 The first use I can think of (apart from the one we are going to see), is when we consider the graph as a Markov chain.
+However, there are a lot more. is its adjacency matrix.
+This matrix is constructed by encoding the relationship between the \( i \)’th node and the \( j \)’th node at a matrix’s \( ij \)’th component.
 Usually, that means putting a one where there is an edge and a zero otherwise.

 A = [0 1 0 0 1